 What is a heritage conservation district?

-Future heritage conservation districts will be developed by the community and for the community and must create their own plan and by-law that identify the heritage values of the district and how those values are to be preserved.
+Heritage conservation districts are developed by the community and for the community, and they incorporate their their own plan and by-law which identify the heritage values of the district and how those values are to be preserved.
+All of the properties contained within the district's boundaries become affected by the new plan and by-law, whether they are registered heritage properties, unregistered "contributing" heritage properties, or unregistered non-contributing "existing buildings".

-View plans and By-laws for the established heritage conservation districts below, and heritage conservation districts that are currently being considered here.
+View plans and By-laws for the established heritage conservation districts below, and heritage conservation districts that are currently being considered here

 Barrington Street Heritage Conservation District